nightscout/cgm-remote-monitor/README.md

 #### Default Plugins

-  These can be disabled by setting the `DISABLE` env var, for example `DISABLE="direction upbat"`
+  These can be disabled by adding them to the `DISABLE` variable, for example `DISABLE="direction upbat"`

 ##### `delta` (BG Delta)
   Calculates and displays the change between the last 2 BG values.